zimmski/tavor/README.md

 tavor --format-file file.tavor fuzz --strategy AllPermutations
 ```

-Fuzzing filters can be applied before the fuzzing generation using the `--filter` fuzz command option.
+Fuzzing filters can be applied before the fuzzing generation by using the `--filter` fuzz command option.
 Filters are applied in the same order as they are defined, meaning from left to right.

 The following command will apply the `PositiveBoundaryValueAnalysis` fuzzing filter and then the `NegativeBoundaryValueAnalysis`: